awsdocs/aws-kms-developer-guide/doc_source/services-ses.md

 + Amazon SES must specify `aws:ses:rule-name` and `aws:ses:message-id` in the `EncryptionContext` of their AWS KMS API requests\.
 + Amazon SES must specify `aws:ses:source-account` in the `EncryptionContext` of their AWS KMS API requests, and the value for `aws:ses:source-account` must match the AWS account ID specified in the key policy\.

-For more information about the encryption context that Amazon SES uses when encrypting your email messages, go to [Amazon SES Encryption Context](#services-ses-encryptioncontext)\.
-For general information about encryption context, go to [Encryption Context](encryption-context.md)\.
+For more information about the encryption context that Amazon SES uses when encrypting your email messages, see [Amazon SES Encryption Context](#services-ses-encryptioncontext)\.
+For general information about how AWS KMS uses the encryption context, see [encryption context](concepts.md#encrypt_context)\.

-## Retrieving and Decrypting Email Messages<a name="services-ses-decrypt"></a>
+## Getting and Decrypting Email Messages<a name="services-ses-decrypt"></a>

 Amazon SES does not have permission to decrypt your encrypted email messages and cannot decrypt them for you\.
-You must write code to retrieve your email messages from Amazon S3 and decrypt them\.
+You must write code to get your email messages from Amazon S3 and decrypt them\.
 To make this easier, use the Amazon S3 encryption client\.
 The following AWS SDKs include the Amazon S3 encryption client:
 + [AWS SDK for Java](https://aws.amazon.com/sdk-for-java/) – See [https://docs.aws.amazon.com/AWSJavaSDK/latest/javadoc/index.html?com/amazonaws/services/s3/AmazonS3EncryptionClient.html](https://docs.aws.amazon.com/AWSJavaSDK/latest/javadoc/index.html?com/amazonaws/services/s3/AmazonS3EncryptionClient.html) in the *AWS SDK for Java API Reference*\.
 + [AWS SDK for Ruby](https://aws.amazon.com/sdk-for-ruby/) – See [https://docs.aws.amazon.com/sdk-for-ruby/v3/api/Aws/S3/Encryption/Client.html](https://docs.aws.amazon.com/sdk-for-ruby/v3/api/Aws/S3/Encryption/Client.html) in the *AWS SDK for Ruby API Reference*\.
 + [AWS SDK for \.NET](https://aws.amazon.com/sdk-for-net/) – See [https://docs.aws.amazon.com/sdkfornet/v3/apidocs/index.html?page=S3/TS3EncryptionS3EncryptionClient.html&tocid=Amazon_S3_Encryption_AmazonS3EncryptionClient](https://docs.aws.amazon.com/sdkfornet/v3/apidocs/index.html?page=S3/TS3EncryptionS3EncryptionClient.html&tocid=Amazon_S3_Encryption_AmazonS3EncryptionClient) in the *AWS SDK for \.NET API Reference*\.